jk-me/jk-me.github.io/_posts/2019-06-30-flask_pt_2_-_m_of_mvc_with_sqlalchemy.markdown

 Use `flask db downgrade` to remove the last migration.

-After setting up the database, there are some ways to interact with your app’s database in the terminal.
+**After setting up the database, below are some ways to interact with your app’s database in the terminal.**

-Access and change the database using `db.session` .
-Query models using the class methods in `User.query` The full [SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) docs show all the command options
+After opening python3 in your terminal and importing your app (be in right directory) you can create instances of the models you defined and access and change the database using `db.session` .
+You can also query models using the class methods in a `User.query` like structure.
+The full [SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) docs show all the command options

 ```
 python3